sarahmjohnson/data-engineering-challenge/README.md

   [application-arguments]
   ```

-  I would include the `spark-xml` jar and `deploy-mode` would be `cluster` so that the spark driver runs on one of the nodes in the cluster.
-The `master` option would be `kubernetes`.
+  - `deploy-mode` would be `cluster` so that the spark driver runs on one of the nodes in the cluster, `master` would be `kubernetes`, and `jars` would include `spark-xml`.

 Assume we now are using this repository as part of a product that we have deployed.
 How would you ensure that we can stream the data preprocessing?
 What technologies would you use?

-I would use Apache Kafka.
+- I would use Apache Kafka.
 The spark application would fetch data from the Kafka topic.
-I would edit the code in `main.py` to instead of call a function like I do now to process a folder of data, constantly stream in the xml and wav files.
+I would edit the code in `main.py` to instead of call a function like I do now and process a folder of data, to constantly stream in the xml and wav files.
+I find this is a good guide of how to implement streaming with Kafka and pyspark: https://spark.apache.org/docs/latest/streaming-programming-guide.html.